chunatech/daaru/docs/transactions.md

 ## Example

-this is an example of a transaction file using the default `.cwt` extension. these are just the canopy tests without the boilerplate parts.
+this is an example of a transaction file using the default `.dt` extension. these are just the canopy tests without the boilerplate parts.

 cweed composes these files with a template, watches them for changes, and runs